 Johnston Lake

-Johnston Lake is a very small (70 acre) lake located 98km NNE of La Loche and 361km N of Meadow Lake (City).
+Johnston Lake is a very small stocked lake in northern Saskatchewan.
+It is located 98km NNE of La Loche.
+Last stocked with walleye in 2024

 Details